karottenreibe/karottenreibe.github.com/_posts/2009-10-27-great-quote.markdown

 English translation:

-> I despise your opinion, but I would give my life, so you can say it
+> I despise your opinion, but I would give my life, so you can say it.

 German translation: